Jeremiah821/jeremiah/analysis/data-ideas.md

 This repo contains a Rust implementation of the Jeremiah cipher.
 Consider adding examples of using the Jeremiah cipher in various scenarios.

+Consider adding a README with project overview, setup instructions, and examples.
+Explore adding unit tests for core functionalities.